Murder of Maria Marten, The

 There are references at IMDB [Internet Movie DataBase site] to movies from 1902 (Maria Marten: or, The Murder at the Red Barn), and 1935 (Maria Marten, or The Murder in the Red Barn). - BS

-"The story of Maria Marten and her murder achieved the status of a fold tale largerly because of the melodrama The Red Barn or the Gypsy's Curse that was based on the tragedy.
+"The story of Maria Marten and her murder achieved the status of a folk tale largely because of the melodrama The Red Barn or the Gypsy's Curse that was based on the tragedy.
 The play was first performed in 1828, the year after Maria's death, and one reason for its outstanding success was its theme of a simple village girl betrayed by a heartless member of the gentry.
-The story was given furtner prominence by a book entitled The Awful Adventure of Maria Monk.
+The story was given further prominence by a book entitled The Awful Adventure of Maria Monk.

 Marten, according to Alexander, was a mole-catcher's daughter, and William Corder, who had gotten her pregnant, preferred a London school-keeper named Mary Moore.
 In 1827, he told Marten to meet him at a red barn; she "was never seen alive again."
 Later, he tells Maria's parent that he has married her, but Maria's mother had nightmares and managed to convince the authorities to find the body.

-In a macabre development, after Corder was hanged, his skin had cured and used as a binding for a record of the proceedings.
+In a macabre development, after Corder was hanged, his skin was cured and used as a binding for a record of the proceedings.

 Go to the Ballad Search form

 Go to the Ballad Index Instructions

 Go to the Ballad Index Bibliography or Discography

 The Ballad Index Copyright 2019 by Robert B. Waltz and David G. Engle.